jackyzha0/jackyzha0.github.io/content/thoughts/blockchain.md

 In actuality, the *layer* at which change is happening is much deeper (more [infrastructure](thoughts/infrastructure.md) level than solution/product level)

+## Permanence
+Also just leans heavily in the direction of [digital permanence](thoughts/digital-permanence.md).
+What do we lose when we lose deletion?

 ## Data
 [Source](https://kernel.community/en/learn/module-1/promise-blockchains)